Sabrinas Organizing

 Answer these questions while revisiting last year's goals.

-1. Did you find some goals were harder to achieve than others?
+Did you find some goals were more challenging to achieve than others?
 Which goals were they?
-Why were they hard to make?
+Why were they hard to achieve?

-2. What are you proud of this year?
-What is a large or smaller goal?
+What are you proud of this year?
+What is a large or small goal?

-3. What was the root goal within all your goals?
+What was the root goal within all your goals?
+What is the why?

-After going through your goal list from last year, jot down all your responses to help you with this year's goals.
+After going through your goal list from last year, jot down all your responses.
+Keep them handy because you're going to use these insights to create better goals this year.

 Now it's time to compile new year goals.
 Here are questions to ask yourself about this year's goals.